fluid-project/jira-to-11ty/src/issues/FLUID-6236.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2018-01-12T05:25:54.672-0500",
-      "body": "To quote @@Alfredo Matas when discussing this earlier:\n\n> <https://github.com/fluid-project/infusion/Vagrantfile> , seems very similar to the universal one to me 11:01\\\n> I think that using the same definition of the used at universal repo, and changing the lasts steps to this: <https://github.com/fluid-project/infusion/blob/master/package.json#L22-L25>\\\n> \\*to use these lines\n"
+      "body": "To quote Alfredo Matas when discussing this earlier:\n\n> <https://github.com/fluid-project/infusion/Vagrantfile> , seems very similar to the universal one to me 11:01\\\n> I think that using the same definition of the used at universal repo, and changing the lasts steps to this: <https://github.com/fluid-project/infusion/blob/master/package.json#L22-L25>\\\n> \\*to use these lines\n"
     },
     {
       "author": "Alfredo Matas",